“It’s important to look after your health after menopause,

 After Menopause

 In What Is Menopause?
-Perimenopause, and Postmenopause: What Changes After Menopause? the (Australian) Jean Hailes for Women’s Health (JH) note:
+Perimenopause, Menopause and Postmenopause: What Changes After Menopause? the (Australian) Jean Hailes for Women’s Health (JH) note:

 “It’s important to look after your health after menopause, as changes due to ageing and lower levels of oestrogen can increase your risk of developing certain health conditions”.2